torresmanno/GeM-Pro/README.md

 Rscript Clustering.R pathway.profiles.RDS 100
 ```

+##### Case 2:

-**Case 2**: The aim is to profile strains with unknown phylogenetic
+The aim is to profile strains with unknown phylogenetic group.
+All
-group.
-All strain genome sequences are well annotated (their CDS are
+strain genome sequences are well annotated (their CDS are well predicted
-well predicted or known).
+or known).

 More information can be found in the [Example
 Case](./Examples/Example_Case2.md)